Human Resources Service Center

 Compliance Training

 All CSU, Chico employees—including student employees—are required to complete training as required by law, CSU, or campus policies.
-Most of these trainings are web-based and can be completed at an employee’s workstation.
+Most trainings are web-based and can be completed at an employee’s workstation.
 Employees will be automatically enrolled in on-line trainings during their first month of employment.

 Supervisors must ensure that their employees, including ALL students employed through the university, complete compliance training within the first 30 days of employment.
 It is your responsibility to schedule paid work time—approximately 4+ hours—for the student employee to complete online compliance training.